 However, given the high average value of Australian properties (especially right now in the face of record house prices), it’s clear that many real estate agents are walking away with a large chunk of your sale price.

-Real estate agent fees cross the states in 2021
+Real estate agent fees across Australia in 2022

 With Upside, no matter how high a property sale price is, our customers pay the same low fee, including marketing costs.
 We charge a flat, cheaper fee that covers all the essentials for selling your home.
 Get in touch with Upside today to find out how we can maximise your sale price when you sell your property.